 MDR is the operating model

-MDR can manage EDR, XDR, or SIEM telemetry on a client’s behalf.
-It is orthogonal to the tool-layer decision.
-The question MDR answers is not “which telemetry layer do I buy.”
-The question is “who watches it once I do.”
+MDR can manage EDR, XDR or SIEM telemetry on a client’s behalf, so it is orthogonal to the tool-layer decision.
+The question MDR answers is not which telemetry layer to buy.
+The question is who watches it once you do.
 MSSP (managed security service provider) is the previous generation of outsourced security: alert forwarding, less response authority, legacy framing.
-Most 2026 vendors using the “MSSP” label have effectively become MDRs or are positioning to.
+Most 2026 vendors using the MSSP label have become MDRs or are positioning to.

 | Layer | What it is | What you buy | Who watches |